 The other night I was sitting in bed with my wife reading.
 Out of nowhere she looked at me and asked, “How do you just sit and read?”
-At first I was perplexed.
+At first, I was perplexed.
 Over time reading has become a self-evident fact of life for me.
 I read the news, I read to learn, and I read for pleasure.
 Reading is how I get almost all of my information.
 After a second I looked at her and said, “I don’t know, I just do.
 It makes me happy.”

 Anyway, that little conversation got me wondering if I am as unusual as my wife thinks I am.
 I mean, she thinks I’m unusual for many reasons, but specifically when it comes to reading.
-Do other millennials read like I do?
+Do other Millennials read like I do?

 At first, I assumed not.
 We hear so much about Millennials being the “selfie” generation obsessed with social media and binge-watching shows on Netflix.
 But I did a bit of research and found a Pew Research Center study from last year that shocked me.
 It showed that people ages 18-29 read more than any other older age group.
 In fact, 83% of 18 to 29-year olds read for pleasure!
 What?!

-So I dug a little deeper and found a study by the National Endowment for the Arts that showed that 43% of Millennials read literature, which was beat only by the elderly at 49%.
+So I dug a little deeper and found a study by the National Endowment for the Arts that showed that 43% of Millennials read literature, which was beaten only by the elderly at 49%.

 So I’m not alone!